Hack The Box - Mirai

 mirai

 Mirai features a Raspberry Pi device with default credentials that can be used to log in over SSH.
-Enumeration of the system reveals a USB block device that is located on the sdb disk, but the files have been deleted off of the USB.
+Enumeration of the machine reveals a USB block device that is located on the sdb disk, but the files have been deleted off of the USB.
 The strings utility can be used to view contents of files that have yet to be overwritten and still remain on the disk which leads to the root flag.

 The initial visit to the IP just showed a blank page: